Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 Create and preview the places dataframe - we are also filtering to only display places in the UK.

+Copy and paste the python code into a new python cell.
+Name the cell **places_dataset**

 ```python

 places = session.table('OVERTURE_MAPS__PLACES.CARTO.PLACE')